Keywords: Live Channels, Chinese Social Media, China Market, Double-11

 [Refer to 2020 (Updated) Chinese Social Media: Live Channels if you are interested to understand more about the MAU and DAU of the channels.]

 Let’s say each person spent around 500 RMB on average, which resulted in 16 million pieces of products sold, only and only for this very influencer.
 Put yourself into the factory’s shoes, on one side you are clearing all their stocks, and on the other side, new orders are coming every day for different sales events domestically.
 Do you care whether the export orders are with your factory or not?

 Continuous breakthrough on Social Media and E-commerce Platforms

-What we are discussing here is the huge spending in the domestic market in China via online store, live streaming channels, social media platforms and so on.
-If the consuming persists, the China domestic market can really support the market stability itself in China.
+What we are discussing here is the huge spending in the domestic market in China via the online stores, live streaming channels, social media platforms, and so on.
+If the consumption persists, the China domestic market can really support the market stability itself in China.

 Look at TMall, they resulted in having 372.3 billion RMB transaction in the “Double 11” event on 11 Nov 2020.
 The total transaction in that single day reached to 774.7 billion RMB counting all the platforms.

 It seems a very good sign and the number can really calm a lot of people down.
 However, I can tell you the truth that not every product or company coming into China can be successful.